Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/COPT/bogale_copt_report.md

 **Why are some optimizations less effective under -O3?**

-Some optimizations do not show much improvement under `-O3` because the compiler already performs similar transformations.
-For example, loop-invariant code motion and constant folding are automatically applied at high optimization levels, so manually hoisting constants does not provide much additional benefit.
+A lot of the optimizations that i did worked by moving repeated computations outside of loops.
+As far as i understand,  For example, loop-invariant code motion and constant folding are automatically applied at high optimization levels, so manually hoisting constants does not provide much additional benefit.